Quantco/datajudge/docs/source/examples/example.rst

     from datajudge.pytest_integration import collect_data_tests

-    # We create a Requirement (within table).
+    # We create a Requirement, within a table.
 This object will contain
     # all the constraints we want to test on the specified table.
     # To test another table or test the same table against another table,
     # we would create another Requirement object.